 - Comfortable daypack with a rain cover - Waterproof bags for gear moisture protection in day pack while walking (garbage bags are fine) - Water bottles or Camelbak system (2-3 liters recommended.
-Water is accessible from fountains and hotels along the way. - Blister kit (see blister management), rehydration salts, and any personal medication you use - Alarm clock and LED head torch/flashlight - Sunscreen, hat, and high UV sunglasses with retaining cord
+Water is accessible from fountains and hotels along the way. - Blister kit (see blister management), rehydration salts, and any personal medication you use - Alarm clock - Sunscreen, hat, and high UV sunglasses with retaining cord with ankle support on the trek to prevent you from any injuries.